StrongShiv8/strongshiv8.github.io/_posts/2023-10-10-Principle.md

 ## Description ⤵️

-This machine is *Principle* , It is from HackMyVM Platform and categorized as Medium machine .
+This machine is <kbd>*Principle*</kbd> , It is from HackMyVM Platform and categorized as Medium machine .

 ## Port Scan Results ⤵️